Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Introduction

-Given the impact of spatial structure on the fate of one mutation, it is interesting to ask more broadly how spatial structure impacts the overall evolution of a population.
 In a constant environment, the evolution of a population can be described as an exploration of its fitness landscape, which maps each genotype to a fitness, representing reproductive success~\cite{wright1932,smith1970}.
 Fitness landscapes are often rugged and possess multiple peaks (i.e., local maxima, corresponding to genotypes that are locally best adapted)~\cite{Dawid10, Bloom10,Kryazhimskiy11b,szendro2013b,Draghi13,Covert13,bank2016,visser2018,Fragata19}, due to interactions between genes known as epistasis~\cite{visser2011,poelwijk2011,visser2014,visser2018}.
 Such topographical properties of fitness landscapes affect the predictability of evolution~\cite{visser2014,bank2016,visser2018}.
 When mutations are rare, a mutation fixes or goes extinct before a new one occurs.
 Hence, most of the time, only one genotype, called the wild type, exists in the population \cite{visser2009, nowak2015}.
-When the lineage of a mutant fixes, it becomes the new wild type and the population moves to another point of the fitness landscape.
+When the lineage of a mutant fixes, it becomes the new wild type, and the population moves to another point of the fitness landscape.
 Evolution on a fitness landscape under rare mutations can thus be viewed as a biased random walk, where the fixation of a mutation constitutes an elementary step~\cite{orr2005}.
-In the strong selection regime~\cite{orr2005,gillespie1983}, which is appropriate for large enough populations~\cite{hartl1998}, only beneficial mutations can fix and the population can only go uphill in the fitness landscape.
+In the strong selection regime~\cite{orr2005,gillespie1983}, which is appropriate for large enough populations~\cite{hartl1998}, only beneficial mutations fix and the population always goes uphill in the fitness landscape.
 In well-mixed populations, these trajectories, known as adaptive walks~\cite{orr2005}, have been extensively studied~\cite{orr2003minimum, Jain05, schoustra2009properties,Franke11,nowak2015, park2016greedy}.
-However, in smaller populations, neutral or deleterious mutations may fix~\cite{mccandlish2011,mccandlish2014}, due to strong genetic drift~\cite{ewens1979}.
-We recently showed that finite population size can foster the early adaptation of a well-mixed population in a rugged fitness landscape~\cite{servajean2023}.
-What is the impact of spatial structure on the way populations explore their fitness landscape in the rare mutation regime?
-Historically, the impact of spatial structure on adaptation on rugged fitness landscapes was at the core of Wright's shifting balance theory~\cite{Wright31,wright1932}.
-Here, we aim to make a quantitative study of the impact of spatial structure, without deme extinction and re-colonization ingredients, which were important in Wright's arguments.
-Because demes can have small sizes, finite-size effects~\cite{servajean2023} may play important roles in the exploration of fitness landscapes by spatially structured populations.
-Recent studies have considered the impact of spatial structure on the exploration of rugged fitness landscapes, but in the case of populations with one individual per node of the graph~\cite{sharma_suppressors_2022,sharma_graph-structured_2024,kuo_evolutionary_2024}.
-As for mutant fixation, their results are strongly impacted by the choice of the update rule.
+However, in smaller populations, neutral or deleterious mutations may fix~\cite{mccandlish2011,mccandlish2014,Weissman09}, due to strong genetic drift~\cite{ewens1979}.
+It was recently shown that finite population size can foster the early adaptation of a well-mixed population in a rugged fitness landscape~\cite{servajean2023}.
+Because demes can have small sizes, we hypothesize that these finite-size effects~\cite{servajean2023} may play important roles in the exploration of fitness landscapes by spatially structured populations.